 A Priority Area is an area of increased focus toward some of ARF's CTTC-related efforts.
-Under the ARF Work Plan on CTTC 2014-2015, the ARF will continue to focus on the four priority areas underlined in the ARF Work Plan on CTTC 2011-2012:
+Under the ARF Work Plan on CTTC 2015-2017, the ARF will continue to focus on the four priority areas underlined in the ARF Work Plan on CTTC 2014-2015 and one new priority area, namely:

-- (i) illicit drugs; - (ii) chemical, biological, radioactive and nuclear (CBRN); - (iii) cyber security and [terrorist misuse of ICTs] [terrorist use of the internet] [cyber-terrorism]; and - (iv) counter radicalization;
+- (i) illicit drugs;

+- (ii) chemical, biological, radiological and nuclear (CBRN);

+- (iii) security of and in the use of Information and Communication Technologies (ICTs);

+- (iv) counter radicalization; and

+- (v) trafficking in persons.

-It should be noted that in the 2009-2010 Work Plan, the scope of the earlier priority area in bio-terrorism and bio-security was expanded to cover CBRN matters, and the counter-radicalisation priority area was introduced under this Work Plan.
+Proposal for new priority areas and expansion of priority area will be reflected in the Work Plan when at least one ASEAN and one non-ASEAN ARF participants have agreed to co-lead the priority areas before the Work Plan is submitted for the Ministers' endorsement.
+It should be noted that in the 2009-2010 Work Plan, the scope of the earlier priority area in bio-terrorism and bio-security was expanded to cover CBRN matters, and the counter-radicalization priority area was introduced under this Work Plan.
 Two other new priority areas were proposed, namely (i) terrorist financing; and (ii) trafficking in persons.
 The ARF SOM in Yangon, Myanmar, on 9 June 2014, welcomed the offers from Indonesia and the European Union to co-lead the priority area "trafficking in persons".
-Since the lead countries for trafficking in persons have been identified and as agreed by the 10th ISM on CTTC, this new priority area would be added to the Work Plan.
-This is pending further discussions at the 13th ISM on CTTC in 2015.
+Since the lead countries for trafficking in persons have been identified and as agreed by the 13th ISM on CTTC, this new priority area is added to the Work Plan.